2018 benefits for retirees ages 65 and older

 Medical and prescription insurance

-UnitedHealthcare Medicare Solutions administers the available individual Medicare plans available to LCRA retirees.
+UnitedHealthcare Medicare Solutions administers the available individual Medicare supplement plans available to LCRA retirees.
 Refer to the enrollment packet you received from UHC or contact them directly at 877–791–9964 for assistance with enrollment and the supplement plans.

 View a summary of the plan benefits.
-There is no dental insurance ID card.
-Your dentist will call Humana to verify coverage.
+Participants won’t receive a dental insurance ID card.
+Your dentist will call MetLife to verify coverage.

-Vision insurance through Superior Vision includes coverage for eye exams, frames, lenses and contacts.
+EyeMed will be the new vision insurance provider.
+Benefits include coverage for eye exams, frames, lenses and contacts.
 Retirees have access to two plans.
 The standard plan offers a maximum frames allowance of $125 every 24 months and lenses every 12 months.
 Contact lens are in lieu of eye glass lenses and frames benefit at $120 per year.
-Participants pay a $10 copay for an eye exam once every 12 months.
+Participants will pay a $10 copay for an eye exam once every 12 months.

-View a summary of the plan benefits.
-There is no vision insurance ID card.
-Your optometrist will call Superior Vision to verify coverage.
+View a summary of the plans.
+Participants won't receive a vision insurance ID card.
+Your optometrist will call EyeMed to verify coverage.

 Prepaid legal plan

 ARAG offers two prepaid legal plans, Ultimate Advisor and Ultimate Advisor Plus.
 Both give you access to a national network of credentialed lawyers – you choose your lawyer.
 Most covered legal matters are 100-percent paid-in-full when you work with a network attorney.
 The plans also offer access to legal databases and other online and over-the-phone legal resources.